TheHeartmann/dnb-visitt-acceptance-test/README.md

 ## Heroku build

-The Heroku build is available at [this url](http://dnb-visitt-node.herokuapp.com/).
-An newer, updated version (tweaks and bugfixes) of the website can be found at [this url](http://dnb-visitt.herokuapp.com), and accessed in the same manner.
+The Heroku build is available at [this url](http://dnb-visitt-node.herokuapp.com/).\n A newer, updated version (tweaks and bugfixes) of the website can be found at [this url](http://dnb-visitt.herokuapp.com), and accessed in the same manner.

 You will be prompted to enter an e-mail address to get access.
 Use `dnbvisitt@gmail.com`.